Dating After 50: How to Find a Partner While Staying Safe Online

 It’s a bit of a paradox, but it’s true: men tend to be most attracted to women who seem happiest being single – who have a rich, happy, active life of their own.
 Online dating can be fun, but we don’t have to rely on technology to solve all of our problems for us.
 Staying active, having hobbies, volunteering, exploring new interests, making new friends, and being generous with your time and talents generally are some of the best things that you can do to improve your life overall.
 And during the time you spend building a happier life as a single woman, you may just find someone who is perfect for you.

-What have you learned from the process of dating after 60?
+What have you learned from the process of dating after 50?
 What advice would you offer to other women who are interested in finding a companion in life?
-Let us know in the comments below or in the Sixty and Single section of our Forum for women!
+Please join the conversation and “like” and share this article to keep the discussion going.

 Want specific, actionable advice on dating after 50?
 Watch my interview with dating expert, Lisa Copeland.
 I promise that some of her advice will surprise you!